Is 3 Months Too Early to Sleep Train?

-One of the most common questions I get from parents with younger babies is, “is it too early to sleep train?”
+One of the most common questions I get from parents with younger babies is, “Is it too early to sleep train?”

 Once babies hit 5 or 6 months, that question generally goes away.
 Families feel more confident, expectations are clearer, and most parents understand the developmental readiness that comes with that age range.

 At all ages, babies need their parents, and parents need to sleep to function and thrive in this role.
-So when you're ready to make changes at three months, you can.
+So if you're ready to make changes at three months, you can.
 But what's important is looking at variables.

 Sleep training can be appropriate at 3 months, but the key is knowing what’s realistic for your baby at that stage versus what’s realistic at 5 months.